-The video and slides are available to download from IT Revolutions Video Library.
+The video and slides are free to download from IT Revolutions Video Library.

 Today we’d like to talk to you about “Using Wardley Mapping with the Value Flywheel for combined business & technology evolution”.
 We believe, despite all the change that has happened, there is still a wave of transformation on the way for many organisations.

 Specifically, we are going introduce something we call the flywheel effect.

 At The Serverless Edge, we have a keen interest in Wardley Mapping, Serverless, and Product.
 We have been building a body of content around The Serverless Edge over the past year.
 And we have a book called ‘The Value Flywheel Effect’ published with IT Revolution Press.
 Together, we have extensive experience in building systems and driving change.

 Serverless-first represents an evolution into a new way of working more companies will start to use cloud technology to reduce their time to value and really drive business results.